mdavids/rfc/content/draft-davids-forsalereg-12.md

                   ; excluding " and \ to avoid escape issues

 furi-value      = URI
-                  ; Only the http, https, mailto and tel URI schemes ; exactly one URI
+                  ; http, https, mailto and tel URI schemes ; exactly one URI

 URI             = <as defined in RFC3986, Appendix A>

 fval-value      = 4*239fval-char
-                  ; consists of uppercase letters A–Z and digits 0–9 and ; ASCII "." (decimal point)
+                  ; Uppercase letters A–Z and digits 0–9 and
+                  ; ASCII "." (decimal point)
                   ; length: 4 to 239 characters,
                   ; indicating (crypto)currency and amount
 fval-char       = ALPHA / DIGIT / %x2E
-                  ; ALPHA is A–Z (uppercase only), %x2E is ASCII "."
+                  ; ALPHA is A–Z (uppercase only),
+                  ; %x2E is ASCII "."
 ~~~
 <!-- hint: make sure [@!RFC3986 remains somewhere in the document-->
 <!-- hint: double check on https://author-tools.ietf.org/abnf -->

 See (#tagdefs) for more detailed format definitions per content tag type.

-Each "\_for-sale" TXT record **MUST NOT** contain more than one tag-value pair.
+Each "\_for-sale" TXT record **MUST NOT** contain more than one tag-value
+pair, but multiple TXT records **MAY** be present in a single RRset.

 See (#rrsetlimits) for additional RRset limitations.